Pipes of War

 ‘You are trying to escape,’ Limescale continued.

-Flush turned around and, despite being terrified, tried not to be intimidated by the towering, spindly figure.
+Flush turned around and, despite being terrified, tried not to be intimidated by the towering, flaky figure.
 ‘Actually, I’ve already gone and come back, mate.
 Did you not miss me?’

-Evidently, Limescale did not take kindly to being taunted, and once again his large, tree-trunk of an arm swooped down on them.
-Flush dived out of the way and Suds’ chair was knocked over, with Suds still tied to it.
-Flush grabbed the chair that he had once been tied to and swung it at the rampaging monster, adding a cry of ‘Take a seat!’
+Evidently, Limescale did not take kindly to being taunted, and once again his large, vine-like arm swooped down on them.
+Flush dived out of the way and Suds’ chair was knocked over, with Suds still partly tied to it.
+Flush grabbed the chair that he had once been tied to and swung it at the rampaging monster, adding a cry of, ‘Take a seat!’

 It was not quite as good a weapon as he had hoped.
 The chair smashed into pieces and barely had any effect on Limescale.

-‘Well that worked,’ groaned Suds, lying on sideways on the floor.
+‘Well, that worked,’ groaned Suds, lying sideways on the floor.

 Back in the main part of the reservoir, HyJean was alerted to the noise coming from across the room.
 Hoping the boys could keep Limescale distracted for a while, she looked around to find the captain, who she assumed must have been helping the kidnapped victims or sabotaging the machine.
 However, she quickly learnt that Captain Clean was actually nowhere to be seen.
 She tried calling him on the phone, but there was no signal.